gazijarin/Distributed-Logging-and-Monitoring-System/documentation/features.md

 **Gazi Jarin**

-- [In progress] Create a “dummy” web page that visualizes basic information
+- [Completed] Create a “dummy” web page that visualizes basic information
 - [Completed] Preliminary research on specific tools, like ElasticSearch, and creating a simple blueprint and/or guide for us to follow and take inspiration from for our code (with other teammates)
 - [Completed] Undergoing research to understand domain-level architecture